Georges034302/Restart/README.md

 # Goanna Restart
-## This Repository Contains Materials used for Teaching and Learning
+## This repository contains materials used for Teaching and Learning

-### Setup Your Own GitHub Repo
+### Setup your own GitHub repo

 * Sign up with GitHub using your email
 * Create your first repository on GitHub: https://youtu.be/vUqOoSUXvX4